Aussieworks/Aussieworks-Server-Script/Docs/Commands.md

 when run by someone with PermMod and it prints a bunch of blank line and then a little banner at the bottem saying who the chat was cleared by.
 #### alias: none
 ### ?msg {peer_id} {message}
-when peer id is inputed it will send the message to player with the inputed peer id. this message is only shown to the sender and the person with the inputed peer id
+when peer id is inputed it will send the message to player with the inputed peer id. this message is only shown to the sender and the person with the inputed peer id.
 #### alias: none
 ### ?version
-shows script version and if sender had PermMod or greater it shows the current settings
+shows script version and if sender had PermMod or greater it shows the current settings.
 #### alias: ?ver
 ### ?repairgsave (PermOwner)
-resets g_savedata. this is here to fix mistakes made when testing. requires script reload after use
+resets g_savedata. this is here to fix mistakes made when testing. requires script reload after use.
 #### alias: none
 ### ?tps
-announces the current tps to player
+announces the current tps to player.
+#### alias: none
+### ?rules
+announces the servers rules to the sender
 #### alias: none